zohyan/Understanding-PyTorch/README.md

 # Understanding-PyTorch

-I created this repository just to learn the PyTorch framework.
+I created this repository just to learn PyTorch framework.